Tufo Comtura 4 TR Review: Affordable and Durable Road Tires

 My friend used Vittoria Corsa Speed G+ 2.0 (TLR), but they lasted about 1000 km before he got a puncture.
 Indeed, these are racing tires not suitable for training.

 I recommended him the Comturas.
-Although he cursed a lot when putting them on, after a few hundred kilometers, he admitted they provide him with great grip and durability.
+Although he cursed a lot when putting them on, after a few hundred kilometers, he admitted they provided him with great grip and durability.
 I look forward to hearing more about his experience.

 Summary